Quick Take

 Chiweenie And Children

-Though there are plenty of dogs that do well will children, this pup may not be the best option.
+Though there are plenty of dogs that do well with children, this pup may not be the best option.
 These types of dogs need to be trained well, and they don’t love to be overhandled when they are not accustomed to children.
 They have something of a “small dog” complex, and they don’t want to be cornered or picked up without feeling comfortable.

 Typically, because they are so small, they become rather aggressive in their own defense to prevent children from picking them up.
 If you choose to bring this breed into the home, make sure to always monitor your children around them to prevent any unfortunate accidents.